rhel-labs/learn-katacoda/ansible-idm/step1.md

 # Exploring and understanding the lab environment

+>**Note:** For this scenario, we have started installing ansible and performing an yum update to 8.2 in the background.
+The background task will take between 2-5 minutes to complete.

 In this lab environment, we have provisioned 3 nodes as shown below -

 | Role                 | Inventory name | IP Address     |